GospelTrust/kairos-th-513/docs/content/_week-04/session-10.md

    According to this, the believers already have the following things in the heavenly realms regardless of whether they are presently struggling with sins or not.

-   - a.
-The hope of eternal life (since the penalty of sin has been paid)
+   - The hope of eternal life (since the penalty of sin has been paid)

-   - b.
-The riches of God’s glorious inheritance in his holy people (the enemy, therefore, cannot condemn them since they have been made holy before God).
+   - The riches of God’s glorious inheritance in his holy people (the enemy, therefore, cannot condemn them since they have been made holy before God).

-   - c.
-The same power that was used to exert Christ from the death (thus, they can truly live for God, now).
+   - The same power that was used to exert Christ from the death (thus, they can truly live for God, now).

 # II.
 State